Hemant-Agrahari/Preparation-one-september/NextJsInterviewQuestion/theory.md

 4.Opinionated Structure: File-based routing may feel restrictive for some complex projects.
 5.Limited Control Over Some Optimizations: Some automatic optimizations may require workarounds to customize.

+Q.What is the difference between React and Next.js?
+React is a JavaScript library for building user interfaces.
+It only handles the view layer, so for routing, data fetching, and server-side rendering, we need to use additional libraries like React Router or custom setups.

+Next.js, on the other hand, is a full-stack React framework.
+It is built on top of React but provides many features out of the box such as file-based routing, server-side rendering (SSR), static site generation (SSG), incremental static regeneration (ISR), API routes, image optimization, and built-in performance optimizations.

+React is just the UI library, while Next.js is a framework built on top of React that adds routing, data fetching, SSR, SSG, ISR, and optimizations for building full-stack, production-ready applications.

 Q.What is SSR?
 SSR stands for Server-Side Rendering.
 In this approach, the HTML of the page is generated on the server at request time.
 So, whenever a user requests a page, the server fetches the required data, prepares the HTML with content, and then sends it back to the client.